9.6. Constructors And Initializer Lists

 Copy constructor example.
 The copy constructor's task is straightforward: copy each member variable in the existing object to the new object.
 If none of the variables are pointers, we can do this with the memcpy function.
 But, as illustrated, it's also easy to do, and perhaps easier to understand, with assignment statements - one for each member variable.
 Many contemporary compilers now require programmers to make the argument a constant with the "const" keyword.

-If one or more member variables is a pointer, the copy operation becomes more complex, and we defer dealing with this situation until the next chapter.
+If one or more member variables is a pointer, the copy operation becomes more complex, and we defer dealing with that situation until the next chapter.
 For the curious or those facing a more immediate problem, please see The Copy Constructor in the next chapter.

 fraction fraction::add(fraction f2)